YuSugihara/QTL-seq/README.md

 `-n2` : number of individuals in bulk 2.

 `-o` : name of output directory.
-Specified name should not exist.
+The specified directory should not already exist.

 ### Example 4 : run QTL-seq from multiple FASTQs and BAMs
 ```